citp/privacy-policy-historical/l/la/lab/labour.org.uk.md

-> *The following text is extracted and transformed from the labour.org.uk privacy policy that was archived on 2004-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20041208054910id_/http%3A//www.labour.org.uk/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the labour.org.uk privacy policy that was archived on 2005-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050606224040id_/http%3A//www.labour.org.uk/privacy) for the most accurate reproduction.*

-# The Labour Party: Britain is working.
-Don't let the Tories wreck it again: Privacy statement
+# Privacy statement: The Labour Party, Britain forward, not back

 **IP addresses and log file data**
 The Labour Party site does not automatically capture or store personal information, other than logging the user's IP Address or the location of your computer or network on the Internet, for systems administration and troubleshooting purposes.
 (If you are connected to the Internet you have an IP address, for example an IP address might read "154.198.99.9").
 We also use IP addresses in the aggregate to track which pages people visit in order to improve the quality of the site.